 - Lower-end grades of asphalt shingles, such as 3-tab shingles rated for only 60MPH or 70MPH wind uplift gusts, can be susceptible to wind damage even during mildly-severe storms.

 - Most asphalt shingle roofing manufacturers specifically exclude hail impact damage from their warranty coverage, even if their shingles are class 4 rated for hail impact.

 - Asphalt shingles are not resistant to extreme temperature fluctuations, which can cause expansion and contraction of the shingle, and hence subsequent cracking.

 - Shingles perform better in cooler climates rather than in hot temperature conditions; extreme heat causes shingles to crack and loose color.

 Did you know?
-By and large, old asphalt shingles don’t get recycled, and hence regularly end up in our landfills, after a relatively short service life compared to other, more-sustainable roofing options for homes and commercial buildings.
+By and large, old asphalt shingles don’t get recycled, and hence regularly end up in our landfills, after a relatively-short service lifespan compared to other, more-sustainable roofing options for homes and commercial buildings.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros:

-Start Here Enter Your Zip Code:
+Enter Your Zip Code: